Auxiliary nurse midwife: Role of the ANM

-ANMs works at health sub-centres.
-The sub-centre is a small village-level institution that provides primary health care to the community.
-The sub-centre works under the Primary Health Centre (PHC).
-Each PHC usually has around six such sub-centres.
-Before the launch of the NRHM in 2005, there was provision of one ANM per sub-centre.
-Later it was found that one ANM was not adequate to fulfill the health care requirements of a village.
-In 2005 NRHM made provision of two ANMs (one permanent and one contractual) for each sub-centre.
-The ANM is usually selected from the local village to increase accountability.

 As per the Rural Health Statistics Bulletin of 2010, there were 147,069 sub-centres functioning in India, which were increased to 152,326 in March 2014.
 As per recent norms, there should be one sub-centre for population of 5,000 while in tribal and hilly area population allotted for each sub-centre is 3,000.

 Under NRHM, each sub-centre gets an untied fund of Rs 10,000 for expenditure.
 The ANM has a joint bank account with the Sarpanch (head) of the village to get such funds.
 ANMs use untied fund for buying items needed for sub-centre, such as blood pressure equipment, weighing machine, scales and for cleaning.
 The rate of deliveries at the sub-centre level has been increased since the grant of untied funds via NRHM.

 ANMs are expected to be multi-purpose health workers.
 ANM-related work includes maternal and child health along with family planning services, health and nutrition education, efforts for maintaining environmental sanitation, immunisation for the control of communicable diseases, treatment of minor injuries, and first aid in emergencies and disasters.

 In remote areas, such as hilly and tribal areas where transport facility is likely to be poor, ANMs are required to conduct home deliveries for women.

 Relationship with ASHA

-The Accredited Social Health Activist (ASHA) is a community health worker.
-Depending on the area covered by the sub-centre, each ANM is supported by four or five ASHAs.
-ANMs are supposed to take weekly or fortnightly meeting with ASHAs to review work done the last week or fortnight.
-ANMs guides ASHAs on aspects of health care.

 With the Anganwadi Worker (AWW), the ANM acts as a resource person for the training of ASHAs.
 The ANM motivates ASHAs to bring beneficiaries to the institution.
 The ASHA brings pregnant women to the ANM for check-ups.
 She also brings married couples to the ANM for counseling on the family planning.
 The ASHA brings children to immunisation sessions held by the ANM.
 The ASHA act as bridge between the ANM and the village.